clojure/test.check/README.md

 ## Examples

 Let's say we're testing a sort function.
-We want want to check that that our sort function is idempotent, that is, applying sort twice should be equivalent to applying it once: `(= (sort a) (sort (sort a)))`.
+We want to check that that our sort function is idempotent, that is, applying sort twice should be equivalent to applying it once: `(= (sort a) (sort (sort a)))`.
 Let's write a quick test to make sure this is the case:

 ```clojure
 (require '[clojure.test.check :as tc])